Powering Better Health Outcomes

 Likewise, we are a company that is continuously reinventing how our members get — and stay — healthy.
 Through innovative ideas and programs, combined with cutting-edge technology, we continue to enhance access and quality of care while adhering to our core beliefs and guiding principles.

-As part of our commitment to improving our members’ lives, we have employed various ways to address the spectrum of social determinants of health (SDOH): the environmental, economic, and social barriers that often make it more difficult to be healthy.
+Additionally, Centene has launched various programs and initiatives that address the spectrum of social determinants of health (SDOH): the environmental, economic, and social barriers that often make it more difficult to be healthy.
 Centene understands that health is, in part, driven by the conditions in which we are born, grow, live, work, and age.
 Our efforts to address the social determinants of health include interventions that improve outcomes for people facing barriers and limited resources, such as quality food, housing, transportation, and employment.

 Supported by new technology, Centene is consistently increasing the ways healthcare can be delivered.
 Telehealth, also known as virtual medicine or virtual health, helps ease the barriers of travel time, appointment scheduling, and overcrowded emergency departments.
 The COVID-19 pandemic has further strengthened our belief that telehealth will significantly improve access to healthcare for our most vulnerable populations.
 Regardless of physical location and scheduling constraints, members are able to contact board-certified physicians or behavioral health providers.
 For individuals living in rural areas where specialty care options can be limited, telehealth means healthcare is only a click away.

 Centene recently created a Medicaid Telehealth Partnership with the National Association of Community Health Centers (NACHC) to help Federally Qualified Health Centers (FQHCs) provide telehealth solutions in the midst of the COVID-19 pandemic.
 Centene is dedicating $5 million to purchase equipment, training, and technical assistance as part of the partnership.

 Centene and COVID-19